ResearchBureau/midom/docs/source/objects.rst

 Protocol
 --------
-Defines what to do with an incoming dataset using four :ref:`components`:
+Defines how to handle the deidentification of any incoming dataset using four :ref:`components`:
 :ref:`filter`, :ref:`tags`, :ref:`pixel` and :ref:`private`.

-The main difference with a :ref:`deidentifier` is that a protocol does not directly implement any processing.
-It only defines what **should** happen
+It does not say anything
+about implementation, it only prescribes what should be done to each part of a dataset and under which circumstances to reject it outright.

+A single protocol can be implemented by many :ref:`deidentifiers <objects_deidentifier>`.